InventoCasa/ha-advanced-blueprints/PV_Excess_Control/README.md

   ```
   logger:
     logs:
       custom_components.pyscript.file.pv_excess_control: debug
   ```

 ## Configuration &  Usage
 ### Initial Configuration
-- For each appliance which should be controlled, create a new automation based on the *PV Excess Optimizer* blueprint
+- For each appliance which should be controlled, create a new automation based on the *PV Excess Control* blueprint
 - After creating the automation, manually execute it once.
 This will send the chosen configuration parameters and sensors to the python module and start the optimizer in the background
 - The python module stays active in background, even if HA or the complete system is restarted